wangwenfang/hello-world/README.md

 wenfang here, I like java.

-Would you like come with me?
+Would you like to come with me to complete the journey?